5 Tips on Recognizing and Preventing Email Spoofing

 Knowing how to stop email spoofing can be tricky, with techniques becoming more sophisticated than ever.
 So, organizations must put their pedal to the metal when adopting innovative solutions to keep up with the evolving threat landscape.
 They can do that by utilizing powerful software platforms like EasyDMARC which help users check SPF records comprehensively.

-EasyDMARC is a dynamic email security solution that empowers organizations to secure email accounts and avoid data leakages.
+EasyDMARC is a dynamic email security solution that empowers organizations to secure email accounts and prevent data leakages.
 It also boasts easy-to-use tools that let you protect your email domain from the most complex phishing and spoofing attacks.
 EasyDMARC has a free forever plan, but users wanting to expand the software’s functionality should opt for the Plus, Premium, and Business packages.